What is PDRN? The Salmon Skincare Trend Explained.

 The Benefits of PDRN

-So, what exactly does slathering on salmon DNA do for your skin?
-Here’s what the research—and social media—says:
+So, what exactly does salmon DNA do for your skin?
+Here’s what the research—and social media—tells us:

 As the saying goes, ‘When in Korea, do as the Koreans do’.
 And so I did just that, and picked up a whole bunch of PDRN containing skincare products.
-I haven’t incorporated them all in my routine yet (the theme of this blog being skinimalism and all), but I have tried one of the PDRN ampoules from the OG, Rejuran.
-I’ve incorporated it into my night time routine, after my active.
-So, my current routine looks something like this:
+So far, I’ve tried the following:

 Best PDRN Skincare Products to Try